google/gemma.cpp/README.md

 - [Godot engine demo project](https://github.com/Rliop913/Gemma-godot-demo-project)

-If you would like to have your project included, feel free to get in touch or submit a PR with a `README.md` edit.
+If you would like to have your project included, feel free to get in touch or submit a PR with a `README.md` edit..

 ## Acknowledgements and Contacts